UCL-CDI/cdi-hub/tutorials/aws-services/aws-batch/README.md

 ```
 Generates [vpcs-subnets.yaml](configs/vpcs-subnets.yaml)

 * Create security group for Batch jobs.
-Ensure you use your vpc is is in [security-group.bash](../scripts/security-group.bash)
+Ensure you use your vpc is in [security-group.bash](../scripts/security-group.bash)
 ```bash
 bash ../scripts/security-group.bash
 ```